barbarbar338/terraria-server/README.md

 # 📦 Build and Running

--   Run `yarn server:build` or `npm run server:build` to build and configure server files.
+-   Run `yarn build` or `npm run build` to build and configure server files.
 Make sure you use this command only once.
 Because every time you use this command, your old server files are deleted. 🏗️
--   Run `yarn server:start` or `npm run server:start` to start server 🎬
+-   Run `yarn start` or `npm run start` to start server 🎬

 # 🔗 Contributing